sensu/sensu-go-workshop/docs/SETUP.md

 ### Workshop contents

-1. A Docker Compose environment file for customizing the workshop environment
+1. A Docker Compose environment file (`.env`) for customizing the workshop environment

 2. A `docker-compose.yaml` for provisioning a simple Sensu Go workshop environment, including:

    - A Sensu Go backend, API, and dashboard (`sensu-backend`)
    - A Sensu Go agent (`sensu-agent`)
    - A telemetry stack, including:
      - TimescaleDB for storage
      - Grafana for visualization
+   - A Vault server, for secrets management

    Coming soon:

    - Deployment templates for [AWS Fargate][fargate]
    - Deployment templates for [Heroku][heroku]
    - Alternate reference architectures (e.g. Elasticsearch or Splunk for metric storage instead of Timescale)

 3. Configuration files for TimescaleDB and Grafana

 4. Dockerfiles templates for building custom Sensu Docker images